"Life in all its fullness"

 Drama

 Drama is thriving in the Sixth Form with energetic support from the A Level Drama and Performing Arts groups.
-Recent productions include Evita, School of Rock, Legally Blonde and Disney’s The Little Mermaid.
+Recent productions include Evita, School of Rock, Legally Blonde and Disney’s The Little Mermaid and Annie.

 School Production News